equinor/radix-cli/README.md

 ## Modes of running

-There are generally two modes of running the CLI:
+There are generally two modes of running the CLI.
+Both cases may use configuration in your \$HOME/.radix folder:

 ### Interactively